-Derivatives Risk: Derivatives are instruments, such as futures, and options thereon, and foreign currency forward contracts, whose value is derived from that of other assets, rates or indices.
+Derivatives Risk: Derivatives are instruments, such as futures contracts, and options thereon, and foreign currency forward contracts, whose value is derived from that of other assets, rates or indices.
 Derivatives can be used for hedging (attempting to reduce risk by offsetting one investment position with another) or non-hedging purposes.
 Hedging with derivatives may increase expenses, and there is no guarantee that a hedging strategy will work.
-While hedging can reduce or eliminate losses, it can also reduce or eliminate gains or cause losses if the market moves in a manner different from that anticipated by the Portfolio or if the cost of the derivative outweighs the benefit of the hedge.
-In regard to currency hedging, it is generally not possible to precisely match the foreign currency exposure of such foreign currency forward contracts to the value of the securities involved due to fluctuations in the market values of such securities and cash flows into and out of the Portfolio between the date a foreign currency forward contract is entered into and the date it expires.
+While hedging can reduce or eliminate losses, it can also reduce or eliminate gains or cause losses if the market moves in a manner different from that anticipated by a fund or if the cost of the derivative outweighs the benefit of the hedge.
+In regard to currency hedging, it is generally not possible to precisely match the foreign currency exposure of such foreign currency forward contracts to the value of the securities involved due to fluctuations in the market values of such securities and cash flows into and out of a fund between the date a foreign currency forward contract is entered into and the date it expires.
 The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-When the Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
+When a fund uses derivatives, the fund will be directly exposed to the risks of those derivatives.
 Derivative instruments are subject to a number of risks including counterparty, settlement, liquidity, interest rate, market, credit and management risks, as well as the risk of improper valuation.
-Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and the Portfolio could lose more than the principal amount invested.
+Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and a fund could lose more than the principal amount invested.

 Liquidity Risk: Liquidity risk exists when particular portfolio investments are difficult to purchase or sell.
-To the extent that the Portfolio holds illiquid investments, the Portfolio's performance may be reduced due to an inability to sell the investments at opportune prices or times.
-Liquid portfolio investments may become illiquid or less liquid after purchase by the Portfolio due to low trading volume, adverse investor perceptions and/or other market developments.
-Liquidity risk includes the risk that the Portfolio will experience significant net redemptions at a time when it cannot find willing buyers for its portfolio securities or can only sell its portfolio securities at a material loss or at increased costs.
-Liquidity risk can be more pronounced in periods of market turmoil or in situations where ownership of shares of the Portfolio are concentrated in one or a few investors.
+To the extent that a fund holds illiquid investments, the fund's performance may be reduced due to an inability to sell the investments at opportune prices or times.
+Liquid portfolio investments may become illiquid or less liquid after purchase by a fund due to low trading volume, adverse investor perceptions and/or other market developments.
+Liquidity risk includes the risk that a fund will experience significant net redemptions at a time when it cannot find willing buyers for its portfolio securities or can only sell its portfolio securities at a material loss or at increased costs.
+Liquidity risk can be more pronounced in periods of market turmoil or in situations where ownership of shares of a fund are concentrated in one or a few investors.

 Securities Lending Risk: Securities lending involves the risk that the borrower may fail to return the securities in a timely manner or at all.
-As a result, the Portfolio may lose money and there may be a delay in recovering the loaned securities.
-The Portfolio could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
+As a result, a fund may lose money and there may be a delay in recovering the loaned securities.
+A fund could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
 Securities lending also may have certain adverse tax consequences.

 Operational Risk: Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
-Various operational events or circumstances are outside the Advisor's control, including instances at third parties.
-The Portfolio and the Advisor seek to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate to address these risks.
+Various operational events or circumstances are outside a fund's or its advisor's control, including instances at third parties.
+A fund and its advisor seek to reduce these operational risks through controls and procedures.
+However, measures that seek to reduce these operational risks through controls and procedures may not address every possible risk and may be inadequate to address these risks.